 It should be noted that Act 92 doesn’t only apply to zoning related permits and approvals.
 It applies to “any license, permit, program, or plan issued by a municipal corporation...”
 This is very broad language and is, on its face, equally as applicable to special event permits, curb-cut permits, and dog licenses as it is to zoning permits.
 However, it does not apply to liquor licenses which are technically issued by the State, as the Act’s extension provisions don’t apply to deadlines related to any State licenses, permits, programs, or plans.
 To extend municipal deadlines related to State licenses, permits, programs, or plans, municipalities should reach out to applicable State agencies and the Governor’s Office.
 The Act allows the Governor to authorize State agencies to extend these state-related deadlines for up to 90 days after the date the declared emergency ends.

-Towns that are closing their offices, limiting their hours of operation, or changing the method by which people are licensing their dogs (e.g. mail only, drop box, etc.), will need to quickly communicate that information to their residents.
+Towns that are limiting their hours of operation or changing the method by which people are licensing their dogs (e.g. mail only, drop box, etc.), will need to quickly communicate that information to their residents.
 Many towns are asking their residents to mail in rabies vaccination certificates accompanied by the requisite licensing fee paid by check addressed to the town office by April 1 and mailing the certificates and tags to the addresses provided.
 Any license applications or renewals received by the April 1 deadline should be considered timely even if they’re processed at a later date.
 Note that Governor Scott signed Act 92 into law on March 30, 2020 in response to the pandemic and it impacts dog licenses set to expire during Vermont’s declared state of emergency.
 Read more about how this may affect your town’s dog licensing in our VLCT News Magazine article at https://www.vlct.org/newsletter/vlct-news-march-april-2021.

 Yes.
 Section 8(b) of Act 92 (see above) allows towns to “extend or waive deadlines applicable to licenses, permits, programs, or plans issued by a municipal corporation.”
-Additionally, during the state of emergency, “Any expiring license, permit, program, or plan issued by a municipal corporation that is due to the municipal corporation for renewal or review shall remain valid for 90 days after the date that the declared state of emergency ends.”
+Additionally, during the state of emergency, “[a]ny expiring license, permit, program, or plan issued by a municipal corporation that is due to the municipal corporation for renewal or review shall remain valid for 90 days after the date that the declared state of emergency ends.”
 Consequently, dog licenses that were due to expire anytime during the declared state of emergency are automatically extended and valid 90 days after the declaration expires.
-In addition, a town, by act of its legislative body (e.g. selectboard, city council, board of trustees, etc.) at a duly warned meeting, can extend the deadline for dog licenses.
+In addition, a town, by act of its legislative body (e.g. selectboard, city council, board of trustees, etc.) at a duly warned meeting, can extend the deadline for dog licenses beyond that automatic extension.

 Yes.
 There is no legal requirement that towns hold a rabies clinic.
 Historically, clinics have been held by towns and veterinarians who volunteer their time as a public health service to help reduce the spread of canine rabies.
 We have been informed that some veterinarians are declining to keep appointments of all types, including the administration of routine vaccinations, until the spread of COVID-19 mitigates.
 This will have the unfortunate, unintended consequence that many owners will lack the requisite vaccination certificate to license their dogs.